 We started with a list of all the places we wanted to visit and then worked out what would be feasible.
 It was a great way to plan our month in Japan and meant we left satisfied with how we spent our time there.

 If there’s one thing we learned while planning our trip to Japan, it was to not instantly write off anything that looks too far out of the way.
 Japan’s rail network is incredible and the Shinkansen trains (or bullet trains) make travelling long distances very doable.
+The only part of Japan that might be a little trickier to get to in a short time is the Yaeyama Islands.

 If you only have a short time in Japan, you certainly don’t need to stick to one city but Tokyo makes a fantastic base.
 Tokyo is the central hub of the bullet train and lots of places are reachable within just a couple of hours.
 Check out these day trips from Tokyo for an idea of just how far you could go!